 *Please note, you cannot be enrolled in these courses concurrently of earning the internship credit.
 These courses must be complete prior to registering for internship credits.

-6. You must be working at the internship a minimum of 9 hours of work per week over 15 weeks to qualify for 3 credits.
+- You must be working at the internship a minimum of 9 hours of work per week over 15 weeks to qualify for 3 credits.
+Internship credits will be determined by average number of hours worked per week over the 12-15 weeks of the semester.
+The max number of credits earned for an individual internship is six.
+Multiple internships can be completed for up to 12 credits

 What Makes an Experience Qualify for Internship Credit